erm

 This is the course website for Core Empirical Research Methods (core ERM), a 1st-year MPhil course in the Economics Department at the University of Oxford.
 Core ERM will help you develop the basic skills you’ll need to carry out applied economic research.
 It will cover a mix of applied econometrics, programming/computing, and research skills.
 The prerequisites are basic familiarity with programming in some language, not necessarily R, and an introductory course in econometrics at the masters level.
 If you are interested in auditing this course see Auditing Core ERM below.

 Because Core ERM is about doing economics, it will not be a traditional lecture course.
 Students should bring their laptops to lectures so that they can follow along with live demos and work on examples in small groups.
 While there will still be some lecture-style material, the overall format will be closer to a “lab” in the natural sciences.
+As such attendance is mandatory if you are taking this course for credit.
 GTAs (Graduate Teaching Assistants) will attend each lecture to help give you individualized help if you get stuck while working through in-class exercises.
 See Required Software for details on how to configure your machine for core ERM.

 Personnel